TheJacksonLab/ECG_ActiveLearning/README.md

 * GPU accelerated Scalable Gaussian Processes and Exact Deep Kernel Learning (DKL) based on [GPyTorch library](https://gpytorch.ai)
 * Bayesian Optimization for DKL based on GPyOpt library
-* PyTorch based numeric implementation AL query strategy beyond standard GPR based uncertainty.
+* PyTorch based numeric implementation of AL query strategy beyond standard GPR based uncertainty.
 * Capable of running on the state-of-the-art [NVIDIA A100 GPU's](https://www.nvidia.com/en-us/data-center/a100/).

+## Installation

+Running GPyTorch on A100 GPU has the following basic requirments:

+* CUDA 11.0
+* MAGMA support for CUDA 11.0

+The step-by-step compilation is covered in [INSTALLATION.MD](https://github.com/TheJacksonLab/ECG_ActiveLearning/blob/main/INSTALLATION.MD)